 Ta Prohm; Angkor Thom

 Today’s highlights include photogenic Ta Prohm and world-famous Angkor Wat.
 Ta Prohm (made famous in the movie Tomb Raider) was left in its natural state, overwhelmed by the jungle.
 The roots of giant trees weave in, on, and through the temple ruins and walls of the complex.
 We’ll take plenty of free time here for photographers to record these iconic Angkor images.
 After a mid-day break we’ll visit Angkor Thom, a royal city encompassing famous Bayon & Baphuan temples, the Elephants and Leper King Terraces, and the oft-photographed South Gate.
 The Bayon is a popular favorite with labyrinthine passages to explore and multiple towers – each with 4 enigmatic Khmer faces.
 The south gate may well be the most photographed destination at Angkor.
 Its massive “4-face” tower and “tug-of-war” warrior balustrades adorn many books and brochures.
-Tonight we’ll indulge in a traditional dinner and enjoy a classical Khmer dance performance.
+Tonight we’ll indulge in a traditional dinner while enjoying classical Khmer dance.

 Day 4 Tour Over 3/5